 Generally if you choose an onsite gateway then you will be required to be PCI Compliant.
 In simple terms, this means that you have adhered to a list of standards that protect your customers from fraud.
 Most payment gateways that require this also can guide you through this process.

 An SSL certificate encrypts and protects any information entered in to your website e.g. debit card details - from being stolen whilst being transitioned between servers.
 This is required for all eCommerce websites using an onsite gateway.

 Hopefully all this information answers those initial questions when setting up an eCommerce website.
 It’s great practice to work out your budget and see which gateway is best for you.
-If your budget is low then an offsite gateway will be better for you - especially if your a start up.
+If your budget is low then an offsite gateway will be better for you - especially if you're a start up.

 If we had to pick a favourite - we’d always recommend Stripe.
 Because from website development point of view it is really great to work with and integrate.
 It is also the best option due to low fees and the features available.